fontforge/fontforge/doc/sphinx/ui/dialogs/problems.rst

-If you have a font with embedded bitmaps, then you would expect that the bitmap advance width would be the same as the outline glyph's advance width (with approprate scaling and rounding, of course).
+If you have a font with embedded bitmaps, then you would expect that the bitmap advance width would be the same as the outline glyph's advance width (with appropriate scaling and rounding, of course).
 This checks to ensure that that is true.